nikolan123/sharex-server-public/legal/terms.md

   - **Email**: sharex@nikolan.xyz

 By using our services, you acknowledge that you have read and understood these Terms of Service and agree to be bound by them.

-Disclaimer: This terms of service template is provided for informational purposes only and does not constitute legal advice.
-You should consult with a legal professional to ensure compliance with applicable laws and regulations.